MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-library-transact-sql(moniker-changes).md

 ::: moniker range="=azuresqldb-current"
 > [!NOTE]
-> If you're running in Azure SQL Database, you can use **sqlmlutils** to install a library.
+> In Azure SQL Database, you can use **sqlmlutils** to install a library.
 For details, see [Add a package with sqlmlutils](/azure/sql-database/sql-database-machine-learning-services-add-r-packages#add-a-package-with-sqlmlutils).
 ::: moniker-end

 ::: moniker range=">=sql-server-ver15||>=sql-server-linux-ver15||=sqlallproducts-allversions"